This week at Bungie, we welcomed some hungry new friends into our kitchen.

 That’s damn right.
 But music was not the only new element of polish on display in the increasingly vile depths of the Hellmouth.
 New visual cues let me know when my most destructive tactics beckoned to be unleashed.
 New voices conducted me into corners where the Light fails.
 New atmospherics added weight to the already menacing air.
 New effects roiled around the arrival of reinforcements, entering the fray in first-class fashion.
 The Darkness seemed to boil through the floor.

-Luke was right.
+.
 Ever since he told me that the next eight weeks would be a sight to see, I’ve taken in some new and beautiful scenery.
 And those eight weeks are still counting down.
 There’s still time to make this even better.
 All hands are on deck at Bungie, and the elbow grease is flowing.

 Sorry we can’t show you yet.
 In the coming months, it will be your turn to wield the spoon.
 Between now and then, we’re perfecting the delicate blend of spices.
 That’s what you expect, and that’s what we insist.

 Care for another taste of life beyond the security checkpoint?
 Let’s open the Sack.

 Dude, no one cares that you were first to respond.
 In fact, everyone is just going to be mad at you that I seized the opportunity to crush this softball.
 You’re lucky I don’t link your profile up here, so the angry mob can storm your inbox.
 You’re lucky the Mail Sack thread is hidden from view.